Shenyang J-15: Production and deployment

+A total of 24 Shenyang J-15s were delivered to the People's Liberation Army Navy Air Force (PLANAF) in 2013.
+In 2014, the J-15s were deployed with the aircraft carrier Liaoning on tours.

+In December 2013, Chinese media reported that J-15s are fully operational with combat markings and the mass production of the J-15 had begun.

 In January 2017, Liaoning conducted take-off and landing drills with its J-15s in the South China Sea after its first deployment into the Western Pacific.

-In July 2018, PLAAF Lieutenant General Zhang Honghe reported that a carrier-based replacement for the J-15 was in development after two crashes and "unpardonable mechanical failures".
-One issue was the limited payload due to the weight of the aircraft - the empty weight is 17500 kg compared to the F/A-18E/F Super Hornet's 14,600 kg - and operating from a STOBAR carrier.
+In February 2021, the J-15T variant entered production.

+In July 2022, the J-15S entered limited service.

 In October 2024, Chinese state media reported the J-15T and J-15D flying with Liaoning and Shandong in the South China Sea, suggesting the aircraft had entered service.
 Both aircraft were officially revealed at the China International Aviation & Aerospace Exhibition in November 2024.

 On 1 August 2025, Chinese media released a video teasing the launch of the Shenyang J-15T variant on the Type 003 Fujian aircraft carrier with electromagnetic catapults.
 Though no complete sequence of the take-off and recovery was shown, analysts believed the carrier and its air wing were reaching an important milestone.